-Between 150 and 180 expert lectures, presentations, round table discussions, workshops and small exhibitions will be offered on the conference days, composed by a traditonal extensive social programme with informal welcome, evening reception, tours to companies or to implemented urban solutions in the region etc.
+Between 150 and 180 expert lectures, presentations, round table discussions, workshops and small exhibitions are offered on the conference days, composed by a traditional extensive social programme with informal welcome, evening reception, tours to companies or to implemented urban solutions in the region etc.

 4-6 April 2018, TU Wien, Vienna, Austria

 EXPANDING CITIES – DIMINISHING SPACE.
 Are “Smart Cities” the solution or part of the problem of continuous urbanisation around the globe?